jancypatel/JancysBookStore/JancysBookStore/README.txt

 1- JancysBooks.DataAccess
 2- JancysBooks.Models
 3- JancysBooks.Utility
-Then copy the Data folder and paste into the JancysBooks.DataAccess project and also deleted from the original source.
+Then copied the Data folder and pasted into the JancysBooks.DataAccess project and also deleted from the original source.

+2023-03-29
+2000
+Installed Microsoft.Entity Framework Core .Relational and Core.SQL Server Packeges

+2004
+Deleted the Migrations folder

+2025
+Installed Entity FrameWork Core NuGet packages in DataAcesss

+2030
+Modified the namespace to reflect the project

+2035
+Deleted the default Class1.cs file from all projects